pads/benpaddock.net/posts/my-first-cyclocross-season.md

 ## Round 7 - Worcester University (Lakeside Campus)

 I was feeling a bit under the weather and in hindsight should not have raced this one.
-The course was fairly dry and not too technical but had long straights and so was more of a power circuit which doesn't suit me at all, especially with a respiratory illness!
+The course was fairly dry and not too technical but had long straights and so was more of a power circuit which didn't suit me at all, especially with a respiratory illness!

 ![John on the left and Ben on the right posing for a selfie post-race](/images/blog/ben-paddock-strava-profile-3-.jpg "Fellow club member and competitor John feeling the pain of 50 minutes at full gas")